vislab-tecnico-lisboa/grasping/README.md

+# Point-cloud & part-based grasping
-# ROS package that selects where to grasp an object using 3D point information and bounding boxes
+ROS package that selects where to grasp an object using 3D point information and bounding boxes
 ## Installation
 ### Dependencies
 + rosdep install ist_msgs grasping_pipeline